 We will not share your data with third parties for marketing purposes unless we have your express consent to do so.

-We may disclose your personal information to any member of our group, which means our subsidiaries, strategic partner(s) or strategic sponsor(s) our ultimate holding company and its subsidiaries as defined in section 1159 of the UK Companies Act 2006.
+We may disclose your personal information to any member of our group, which means our subsidiaries, strategic partner(s) or strategic sponsor(s), our ultimate holding company and its subsidiaries as defined in section 1159 of the UK Companies Act 2006, its strategic partner(s) or strategic sponsor(s).

 As part of our GDPR compliance obligations, we are duty bound to check when personal data may be shared with third parties to ensure that they apply the same or greater controls in terms of data protection.
 The use of non-disclosure agreements form part of our third-party data sharing controls.